MedicalEnvironment/wdl_workflow/README.md

 - `install_fastqc.sh`: Script to install FastQC.
 - `run_fastqc.sh`: Script to test the functionality of bash, singularity, and FastQC.

-# Deploying a WDL Sub-Workflow with FastQC and Singularity

-This repository guides you through deploying a WDL sub-workflow using the FastQC Docker image, converted to Singularity format.
-The workflow will be executed using Cromwell.

 ## Directory Structure